 A vital seaport during colonial times, Alexandria is George Washington's hometown and part of the original Washington, DC.
-Thomas Jefferson entertained guests at Gadsby's Tavern.
-Civil War general Robert E. Lee moved to Alexandria with his family when he was only 4 years old.
-As a young man, Lee dreamed of becoming a doctor.
-Instead, he became one of the most famous figures in the American Civil War.
+Thomas Jefferson entertained guests at Gadsby's Tavern; Civil War general Robert E. Lee moved to Alexandria with his family when he was only four years old, and would eventually become one of the most famous figures in the American Civil War.

-Alexandria served as one of the largest slave trading ports prior to the Civil War.
-Occupied by Union forces from the onset of the Civil War, Alexandria was both vital in the defense of the nation's capital and essential in the war effort as a transportation and hospital center for the Union.
+Alexandria served as one of the largest slave trading ports prior to the Civil War, but once occupied by Union forces from the onset of the Civil War, the city was both vital in the defense of the nation's capital and essential in the war effort as a transportation and hospital center for the Union.

-In the 1930's, famed Alexandria African American attorney Samuel W. Tucker was one of the architects of the Civil Rights Movement.
-Alexandria's Old Town district was established in 1946 as only the third historic district designated in the United States .
-Its remarkable concentration of historic buildings with a storied past create a rich backdrop for today's vibrant contemporary lifestyle.
+In the 1930's, famed Alexandria African-American attorney Samuel W. Tucker was one of the key architects of the Civil Rights Movement.
+Alexandria's Old Town district was established in 1946 as only the third historic district designated in the United States.
+Its remarkable concentration of historic buildings with a detailed past create a rich backdrop for today's vibrant contemporary lifestyle.